-Identification of Able, Gifted and Talented Children
+Identification of More able, Gifted and Talented Children

-In order to identify able, gifted and talented children we use a variety of methods.
+In order to identify more able, gifted and talented children we use a variety of methods.
 The identification process is ongoing and begins when the child joins our school.
 Each child's pre-school record gives details of their achievements and interests in particular areas.
 Parents provide valuable information about their child's strengths.
 There are discussed at parents' evenings and in reports.

-Signs of high ability include, but are not limited to: being well ahead of their peers in the basic skills of speaking, writing and handling numbers; being able to concentrate for long periods of time on material that interests them; having a retentive memory; thinking quickly and approaching problems flexibly; using abstract ideas at an early age; enjoying complexity; showing intolerance of illogicality; being self-critical and critical of others; having an unusual or highly developed sense of humour; showing exceptional proficiency in creative, artistic, musical or physical activities.
+Signs of higher ability include, but are not limited to: being well ahead of their peers in the basic skills of speaking, writing and handling numbers; being more able to concentrate for long periods of time on material that interests them; having a retentive memory; thinking quickly and approaching problems flexibly; using abstract ideas at an early age; enjoying complexity; being self-critical and critical of others; having an unusual or highly developed sense of humour; showing exceptional proficiency in creative, artistic, musical or physical activities.

-When children start in the Pre Prep, teachers are encouraged to consider the following checklist, which has been discussed and reflected on in staff meetings, to form part of the school's policy and approach to identification.
+When children start at Widford Lodge, teachers are encouraged to consider the following checklist, which has been discussed and reflected on in staff meetings, to form part of the school's policy and approach to identification.

-Widford Lodge Able, Gifted and Talented Identification Checklist
+Widford Lodge More able, Gifted and Talented Identification Checklist